ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

     sudo pip install --upgrade pymavlink MAVProxy

 Set the number of aircraft to simulate using the ``SIM_ADSB_COUNT`` parameter.
-Ping2020 simulation support can be enabled by setting parameter ``SIM_ADSB_TX``.
+Ping2020 simulation support can be enabled by setting parameter `'SIM_ADSB_TX``.
 Other simulation options for ADS-B are present, all starting with ``SIM_ADSB_``.

 Plugging in a hardware ADS-B receiver to your computer using a USB-to-Serial converter, or using the PingUSB, will allow you to overlay real ADS-B